 Whipped Brown Butter

 or store on the bench or in the refrigerator if the temperature is hot.
 Note it will go hard in the fridge (like butter normally would).

-Watch how to make Whipped Brown Butter
+Watch the how to video

+Whipped Brown Butter